iwantmyname/blog/src/2014/11/make-sure-your-github-pages-dns-settings-are-up-to-date.md

 layout: post
 date: 2014-11-07 05:19:46 +1200
 author: Chris
-title: "This is important—make sure your GitHub Pages DNS settings are up-to-date"
+title: This is important—make sure your GitHub Pages DNS settings are up-to-date
 ----

 <!-- excerpt -->